brown-cs132-s13/labs/sql/README.md

 ```
 app.get('/:zipcode', function(request, response){
 	//request.params.zipcode contains the Zipcode from the path!
-	//Use that to write a query for your database and return the result.
+	//Use that to write a query for your database and send the result.
 });
 ```